 This is a very special set up where the monster itself IS the puzzle!
 A classic computer game that uses a similar approach is ‘Shadow of the Colossus’.
 In this game the players had to reach certain points on a giant monster’s body.
 Finding out how to reach those points was the puzzle.

-For D&D puzzle encounters you can place puzzle pieces on the monster’s body.
+For D&D puzzle encounters you can place the puzzle pieces on the monster’s body.
 First, characters have to puzzle out how to reach those puzzle pieces.
 Then, they must place the puzzle pieces correctly to solve a puzzle.
 Both clues and puzzle pieces can be added to the colossus in this way.

-With most puzzles the clues and pieces have to be combine on a board of some sort.
+With most puzzles the clues and pieces have to be combined on a board of some sort.
 I would advise against placing the board on the Colossus.
 Combining the puzzle pieces takes time and it can be really frustrating if the characters are thrown from the colossus while they try to solve the puzzle.
 You could however, create an opening in the colossus once all puzzle pieces are found.
 Then, the party could climb into the colossus where they are safe and solve the puzzle there.

 Again, this set up works best with a golem or colossus that cannot be destroyed, save by solving the puzzle.